E-law resources

 Having worked as a lecturer, I have plenty of advice to share with law students on how to get a first class degree.
 But this time I’ve decided to reach straight to the source for even more insights.
 I spoke to several of my top law students who have been consistently getting firsts for at least two academic terms.
 Here are the top law studying tips that they wanted to share with you.

 Although it might not seem this way, knowing how to structure a law essay even before starting the writing process is the key to getting a 1st in your assignment.
-A clear essay outline helps to focus the reading of textbooks and journal articles, saving you a lot of time.
+A clear essay outline helps you to focus on the reading of textbooks and journal articles, saving you a lot of time.
 It also saves you from waffling and makes you stick to the point, so you don’t have to rewrite the essay several times.
-If you’re interested to learn how to plan a law essay quickly and effectively, keep on reading.
+If you’re interested in learning how to plan a law essay quickly and effectively, keep reading.

 |